-Robert W. Dubois is the chief science officer and executive vice president of the National Pharmaceutical Coun...
+Robert W. Dubois is the Interim President and CEO at the National Pharmaceutical Council (NPC).
 Read Bio

 Paying for treatments or services that don’t offer real value for patients is a pervasive problem in the United States, with as much as $340 billion being spent on low-value or unnecessary care alone.
 With health care spending projected to reach nearly 20% of GDP in the next decade, eliminating low-value care and the associated costs to our health care system is becoming increasingly critical.

 Building upon previous efforts aimed at reducing low-value care, partners of the Going Below The Surface Forum (GBTS) have developed a roadmap to guide health care stakeholders as they consider and implement low-value care interventions.
 The first in a series of webinars on the topic, this online learning event assisted in defining and understanding low-value care and its importance to various stakeholders.

 At the conclusion of the session, participants will be able to: